Berfu Ulusoy

 This is the blueprint we recommend for employee growth cycles:

-Describe the competencies of all roles in your company with role cards.
+Describe the competencies of all roles in your company with role descriptions.
 A role card clarifies the knowledge, skills, and behaviors that you expect from a role.

 Each role card has role levels and a list of competencies.
 And each competency contains a description per role level.